kumu/docs/overview/billing.md

 # Billing

 At Kumu, we use an automated billing system to accept payments for private projects and [Pro workspace](/guides/pro-workspaces.html) fees.
-Amounts can be billed on either a monthly or annual basis, and if you choose to be billed on an annual basis, you'll receive a 20% discount.
+Amounts can be billed on either a monthly or annual basis.
+If you choose to be billed on an annual basis, you'll receive a 20% discount.

 We handle all payments with [full PCI-compliance](https://www.pcisecuritystandards.org/) through [Stripe](https://stripe.com/), the industry standard, and you can use any credit card that is [accepted by Stripe](https://stripe.com/payments/payment-methods-guide#cards).
 We do not store any sensitive billing information on our own servers.